kyma-project/cli/docs/user/gen-docs/kyma_alpha_authorize.md

 ## Synopsis

-Create RoleBinding or ClusterRoleBinding granting access to a Kyma role / cluster role for a user, group, or service account.
+Create a RoleBinding or ClusterRoleBinding that grants access to a Kyma role or cluster role for a user, group, or service account.

 ```bash
 kyma alpha authorize <authTarget> [flags]